 |---|---|---|

-| Las Colinas Golf & Country Club | Championship parkland set among pine forest and rocky outcrops | Golf-first groups wanting a flagship round; lower handicaps will get the most from it |
+| Las Colinas Golf & Country Club | Championship parkland set among pine forest and rocky outcrops | Golf-first groups wanting a flagship round; lower handicaps get the most from it |

-| Villamartin | Mature, tree-lined, host of past European Tour qualifying | All-rounders who want a recognised test without resort polish |
+| Villamartin | Mature, tree-lined, host of past European Tour qualifying | All-rounders wanting a recognised test without resort polish |

 | Las Ramblas | Tight, undulating, dramatic short par fours | Players who enjoy a strategic puzzle over a long ball |